The 96% Problem

 Configuration Management

-The appliance (Mac Studio or K8s cluster) is locked down and hardened.
+The planned appliance deployment (Mac Studio or K8s cluster) is designed to be locked down and hardened.
 Baseline configurations are documented, and any changes require administrator approval and logging.
 This satisfies:- CM-2: Baseline configuration

 - CM-3: Configuration change control